Sv443-Network/UserUtils/README.md

 ```

 Returns a copy of an array with its items in a random order.
-If the array is empty, the originally passed empty array will be returned without copying.
+If the array is empty, a new, empty array will be returned.

 <details><summary><b>Example - click to view</b></summary>